Kansai for First-Timers

 - 7-Eleven ATMs accept foreign cards

-- IC cards (ICOCA, Suica) work on all transit
+- IC cards (ICOCA, Suica) work on most transit; check before riding rural lines

 Language Tips